• Recipe Index

 slices of stuffed pork on a white plate with mashed potatoes

-Your going to love how easy it is to make this stuffed pork tenderloin and your friends and family are going to love how delicious it is!
+You’re going to love how easy it is to make this stuffed pork tenderloin, and your friends and family are going to love how delicious it is!

 What temperature should I cook a stuffed pork loin?

 The Federal Government says pork is safe to eat at 145 degrees.
 I question that because pre-cooked ingredients are included in the stuffed tenderloin.
-Therefore, it should come up to 165 degrees to be considered safe.
+Therefore, it should reach 165 degrees to be considered safe.

 More Pork Recipes You’ll Love!